Homosassa Springs, Florida: Geography and climate

-Homosassa Springs is located in southern Citrus County at (28.807216, -82.550012).
+Homosassa Springs is located in southern Citrus County.
 The CDP is to the east of U.S. Routes 19 and 98 (Suncoast Boulevard); the CDP of Homosassa is located to the west of the highway, as is Homosassa Springs Wildlife State Park.
 Homosassa Springs is bordered to the northwest by the city of Crystal River, to the east by Lecanto, and to the south by Sugarmill Woods.

 According to the United States Census Bureau, the CDP has a total area of 65.1 km2, of which 0.02 square mile (0.04 km^{2}), or 0.06%, is covered by water.